 ~Q~ Can you give us some guidelines on how to handle prayer quilt requests so that we give the requests the quick and sensitive response they deserve?

 ~A~ It is important to set up guidelines for the processing of prayer quilt requests so that the members of your ministry, the pastoral team, the congregation, and potential requestors and recipients, all know what the steps are in requesting, tying and delivering the prayer quilts.
 Once these guidelines are in place, stick to them so everyone will become familiar with how the ministry works, how to request a prayer quilt, and what everyone can expect.
-We have found that identifying and announcing a single point of contact from whom to request a prayer quilt saves on a lot of confusion, and make any record keeping that much easier.
-This single point of contact is sometimes the staff person who has been assigned the responsibility for Prayers & Squares ministry support.
-This point of contact, whether a part of the staff, a member of the chapter, or someone else, would be the initial contact with those requesting prayer quilts either for themselves or someone else.
-In many churches, the person requesting a quilt (the sponsor) must be a regular part of the congregation.
+We suggest that one person be responsible for all quilt requests.
+This could be a staff member or someone in the Prayuers & Squares chapter.

 ~A~ One thing to keep in mind first of all is that this is a caring ministry, not a celebratory one.
 Prayer quilts are not appropriate for birthdays, weddings, baptisms, or as any other type of “gift”, or as a surprise.
-The prayer quilt is appropriate for someone, anyone, who is experiencing physical, emotional, spiritual, or some other life crisis, and who feels they could benefit from being “covered in prayer”, with the quilt being that tangible sign of God’s ever present Grace, available to all of us.
+The prayer quilt is appropriate for anyone who is experiencing physical, emotional, spiritual, or some other life crisis, and who feels they could benefit from being “covered in prayer”.
 It only gets sticky when people start to play the “who is worthy of a quilt” game.
 We do not believe that it is our place to make a judgment on whether or not a request for a prayer quilt is “deserving”.
-We have all been “the least, the last, the lost” at some time in our lives.
-We believe we are channels of God’s grace, called to this ministry, and it is our job to be His hands and listen.

 ~Q~ Who should be responsible for postage/mailing when the requested prayer quilt is going out of the city, out of the state, or out of the country?

-~A~ Once the quilt is tied, the person who has requested the quilt, or “sponsor”, is then normally responsible for delivering the quilt to the recipient, and that would of course include mailing, if necessary.
+~A~ Once the quilt is tied, the person who has requested the quilt, the “sponsor”, is typically responsible for delivering or mailing the quilt to the recipient.
 If the “sponsor” is unable to do so, you might want to address that situation in your guidelines.
-In all honesty, this has never been a problem.

 QUILTS AND PATTERNS

-~Q~ Where are the best places to go to get the material and supplies necessary to make the quilts, taking into account the obvious financial considerations?
+~Q~ Where are the best places to go to get the material and supplies necessary to make the quilts?

-New chapters can get started by requesting donations of or money for fabric (100% cotton), batting and quilting supplies from your congregation, from family, friends, and you may even find yourselves getting donations from local quilt or fabric shops if you explain to them what you are doing.
-It is indeed amazing, but when the word goes out about what you need, so many respond.
+~A~ New chapters can get started by requesting donations of fabric (100% cotton), batting and quilting supplies from your congregation, from family, friends.
+You may consider asking for donations from local quilt or fabric shops.

-~Q~ Where can we find patterns for beginners as well as more advanced quilters?
+~Q~ Where can we find patterns for prayer quilts?

 ~Q~ Are prayer quilts made individually or as a group?